Jet Li: International career

-Li took on a more serious role in the 2005 film, Unleashed (a.k.a.
+Li took on a more serious role in the 2005 film Unleashed (a.k.a.
 Danny the Dog), where he portrayed an adult with the mentality of a child who has been raised like an animal.
 Although his martial arts skills were used extensively, it was a somber film with more depth than had been previously seen in Li's films, and co-starred dramatic actors Bob Hoskins and Morgan Freeman.

-In 2006, the martial arts film epic Fearless, was released worldwide.
+In 2006, the martial arts film epic Fearless was released worldwide.
 Although he will continue to make martial arts films, Fearless is his last wushu martial arts film.
 In Fearless, he played Huo Yuanjia, the real-life founder of Chin Woo Athletic Association, who reportedly defeated foreign boxers and Japanese martial artists in publicised events at a time when China's power was seen as eroding.
 Together with the film Fist of Legend, Li has portrayed both Chen Jun, the student and avenger of Huo Yuanjia (a.k.a.
 Fok Yun Gap), as well as Huo Yuanjia himself.
 Fearless was released on 26 January 2006 in Hong Kong, followed by a 22 September 2006 release in the United States where it reached second place in its first weekend.

 I stepped into the martial arts movie market when I was only 16.
 I think I have proved my ability in this field and it won't make sense for me to continue for another five or 10 years.
 Huo Yuanjia is a conclusion to my life as a martial arts star.

 Li has stated in an interview with the Shenzhen Daily newspaper that this will be his last martial arts epic, which is also stated in the film's television promotions.
 However, he plans to continue his film career in other genres.
 Specifically, he plans to continue acting in epic action and martial arts films dealing more with religious and philosophical issues.

-Li's 2007 Hollywood film, War, was released in August of that year, and re-teamed him with actor Jason Statham, who previously starred with him in The One, and action choreographer Corey Yuen.
+Li's 2007 Hollywood film War was released in August of that year; it re-teamed him with actor Jason Statham, who previously starred with him in The One, and action choreographer Corey Yuen.
 War raked in a disappointing at the box office, becoming one of Li's lowest grossers in America; however, it was a hit on video, accumulating nearly in rental revenue, more than doubling its box office take.
 With the exception of Romeo Must Die and the worldwide release of Hero, most of Li's American/Western films have been only modest hits like Kiss of the Dragon, The One, Unleashed, Cradle 2 the Grave, and the worldwide release of Fearless.